 options for including this information are described below.

 Adjacency can be declared explicitly in an .edg.xml file as described here.
-Explicity definitions take precedence over heuristic computation of adjacency.
+Explicit definitions take precedence over heuristic computation of adjacency.
 To modify an existing network, an .edg.xml file can be loaded as a patch

 Vehicles may overtake through the opposite direction lane to improve their travel speed.
 The decision to perform such a maneuver is subject to additional checks in regard to